ImJeeva/ImJeeva/README.md

 - Land a high-impact Full Stack Java Developer role
 - Work in a collaborative team and contribute to large-scale enterprise solutions
 - Keep learning and improving every day
-- Inspire others from non-IT backgrounds
+- Inspire others from non-IT backgrounds☺️

 ---